Online brokers allowing pre-market, after-hours, extended-hours trading on stocks and options. Who can trade after hours?

 Extended-Hours Trading Explained

-If you have a daytime job and can’t trade during normal market hours, don’t worry.
-You can still place trades for stocks (and other assets) outside the usual session, which runs from 9:30 am, EST, to 4:00 pm.
-You just need to find a broker that offers pre-market and after-hours trading and learn how to submit these trades.
+If you work during the week and can’t trade during the regular stock-market session, no problem.
+You can still trade equities (and other investment vehicles) outside the normal session, which runs from 9:30 am, Eastern Time, until 4:00 pm.
+You just need to find a broker that offers pre-market and after-hours trading and understand how to enter those orders.

 Extended-Hours Trading Varies from Broker to Broker

-Some brokerage firms don’t provide any extended-hours trading.
-Among those that do, schedules can differ a lot.
-Vanguard, for example, doesn’t have pre-market trading, although it does have a post-market session that closes at 6:30 pm.
+Some brokerage firms don’t offer any extended-hours trading.
+Among the ones that do, the hours can vary quite a bit.
+For example, Vanguard doesn’t offer trading before the opening bell; although it does have an after-hours session, it ends at 6:30 pm.

-Charles Schwab offers both an early-morning session and an evening session.
-Customers at Charles Schwab can trade 24 hours a day.
-This is currently the longest extended-hours window for stock trading.
+Charles Schwab offers both an early session and a late-night session.
+Charles Schwab customers can trade select stocks and ETFs 24 hours a day, 5 days a week.
+This is among the longest extended-hours schedules currently available for stock trading.

 Placing an Extended-Hours Trade

-To place a trade before the opening bell or after the market closes, you usually need to do something special, like register for extended-hours trading or click a specific box on the standard trade ticket.
-This latter approach is how it works at Charles Schwab.
+To submit an order before the market opens or after it closes, you usually must do something different, such as enroll for extended-hours trading or select a special setting on the trade ticket.
+This latter option is the standard process at Charles Schwab.

 Charles Schwab's thinkorswim platform order ticket has a drop-down for trading hours.
-If you want your order to be available for execution during these times, select EXT or GTC EXT for extended hours, and EXTO or EXTO GTC for overnight trading (GTC means "good till canceled").
+If you want your order to be eligible for execution during these times, select EXT AM, EXT PM, or EXT 13h for extended hours, and EXTO 24h for overnight trading (GTC means "good till canceled" when available).

 who is allowed to trade after hours